LoverCheng/airbrb/README.md

 * Linting must be run from inside the `frontend` folder by running `npm run lint`.

 ### 2.8.
-Testing
+Testing ✅

 As part of this assignment you are required to write some tests for your components (component testing), and for your application as a whole (ui testing).

 For **component testing**, you must:
- * Write tests for different components (3 if solo, 6 if working in a pair)
+ * Write tests for different components (3 if solo, 6 if working in a pair) ✅
- * For each of the components, they mustn't have more than 50% similarity (e.g. you can't test a "Card" component and a "BigCard" component, that are virtually the same)
+ * For each of the components, they mustn't have more than 50% similarity (e.g. you can't test a "Card" component and a "BigCard" component, that are virtually the same)✅
- * Ensure your tests have excellent **coverage** (look at all different use cases and edge cases)
+ * Ensure your tests have excellent **coverage** (look at all different use cases and edge cases) ✅
- * Ensure your tests have excellent **clarity** (well commented and code isn't overly complex)
+ * Ensure your tests have excellent **clarity** (well commented and code isn't overly complex) ✅
- * Ensure your tests are **designed** well (logical ordering of tests, avoid any tests that aren't necessary or don't add any meaningful value)
+ * Ensure your tests are **designed** well (logical ordering of tests, avoid any tests that aren't necessary or don't add any meaningful value) ✅
  * (We encourage you to only use shallow component rendering)

-You can use methods discussed in lectures for component testing, or you can use `cypress`.
+You can use methods discussed in lectures for component testing, or you can use `cypress`. ✅

 For **ui testing**, you must:
  * Write a test for the "happy path" of an admin that is described as:
-  1. Registers successfully
+  1. Registers successfully ✅
-	2. Creates a new listing successfully
+  2. Creates a new listing successfully ✅
-	3. Updates the thumbnail and title of the listing successfully
+  3. Updates the thumbnail and title of the listing successfully ✅
   4. Publish a listing successfully
   5. Unpublish a listing successfully
   6. Make a booking successfully
   7. Logs out of the application successfully
   8. Logs back into the application successfully
- * (If working in a pair) also required to write a test for another path through the program, describing the steps and the rationale behind this choice in `TESTING.md`
+ * (If working in a pair) also required to write a test for another path through the program, describing the steps and the rationale behind this choice in `TESTING.md` ✅
- * (If working solo) include a short rationale of the testing you have undertaken within `TESTING.md`
+ * (If working solo) include a short rationale of the testing you have undertaken within `TESTING.md` ✅

 #### Advice for Component Testing

  * Find a simple primitive component you've written, and if you don't have one, write one.
 This could include a common button you use, or a popup, or a box, or an input.
 Often examples of these are just MUI or other library components you might have wrapped slightly and includes some props you've passed in
  * Simply write some unit tests that check that for a given prop input, the component behaves in a certain way (e.g. action or visual display), etc etc
  * E.G. Creating a `MyButton` that wraps a MUI `Button`.
  * E.G. A simple example is the list of bookings.
 It takes in booking informed we've defined and renders a bunch of MUI ListItems, Checkboxes, TextFields and IconButtons
  * Your app is going to be a set of pages, and those pages are made up of primitive components.
 But if you don't have layers of components between that it means your code is not well modularised.
 Another example could be if we said to you - no component should be longer than 50 lines of code.
 You'd probably go refactor to group common sets of primitives together into a new component.

 #### Advice for UI Testing

  * For cypress, consider adding `cy.wait(1000)` if necessary to add slight pauses in your tests if you find that the page is rendering slower than cypress is trying to test.
  * If you're having issues using Cypress on WSL2, try following [this guide](https://shouv.medium.com/how-to-run-cypress-on-wsl2-989b83795fb6).

 #### Other advice / help

 * You can welcome to use `enzyme` for testing if you prefer - as long as everything works by running `npm run test`.
 * One topic that has helped students is [mocking fetch calls with jest](https://medium.com/fernandodof/how-to-mock-fetch-calls-with-jest-a666ae1e7752).
 * The tutor will run an empty (reset) backend when running `npm run test` whilst marking.